DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 	security.Logon(loginObjectSpace);
 	```

+## Step 4.
+Authorize CRUD Operations Based on User Access Rights
-8. Now you can create **SecuredObjectSpace** and use [its data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, *IObjectSpace.GetObjects*).
+Now you can create a secured **IObjectSpace** instance and use [its data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, *IObjectSpace.GetObjects*).

 	[](#tab/tabid-csharp)